-- Require the DOJ to review records in the statewide criminal justice databases on a weekly basis and based on the information in the state summary criminal history repository, identify persons who are eligible for arrest record relief and automatic conviction record relief. - Specify that a person is eligible for arrest record relief if the arrest occurred on or after January 1, 1973, and the person meets any of the following conditions: - 1.
-The arrest was for a misdemeanor offense and the charge was dismissed; - 2.
-The arrest was for a misdemeanor offense, there is no indication that criminal proceedings have been initiated, at least one calendar year has elapsed since the date of the arrest, and no conviction occurred, or the arrestee was acquitted of any charges that arose, from that arrest; - 3.
-The arrest was for an offense that is punishable by imprisonment in county jail, there is no indication that criminal proceedings have been initiated, and at least three calendar years have elapsed since the date of the arrest, and no conviction has occurred, or the arrestee has been acquitted of the charges; - 4.
-The person successfully completed a diversion or deferred entry of judgement program related to the arrest as provided. - Require the DOJ to grant arrest record relief to an eligible person without requiring a petition or a motion by a party for that relief if relevant information is present in DOJ's records. - Require the DOJ to update to the state summary criminal history information to document the relief has been granted, include the date the DOJ granted arrest record relief.
-The note "Arrest relief granted" would be included in all statewide criminal databases with a record of arrest. - Specify that except as otherwise provided in the paragraph below, a person who has been granted arrest relief is released of any penalties and disabilities resulting from the arrest and the arrest is deemed not to have occurred.
-Any questions relating to an arrest, for which relief has been granted, may be answered accordingly. - State that arrest record relief granted pursuant to the provisions of this bill is subject to the following conditions: - It does not relieve a person of the obligation to disclose an arrest in response to a direct question contained in a questionnaire or application for employment as a peace officer. - 2.
-It has no effect on the ability of a criminal justice agency to access and use records that are granted relief to the same extent that would have been permitted for a criminal justice agency had relief not been granted. - 3.
-It does not affect a person's authorization to own, possess, or have in the person's custody or control any firearm, or the person's susceptibility to conviction for being a prohibited person in possession of a firearm, as specified, if the arrest would otherwise affect this authorization or susceptibility.
+- Require the DOJ to review records in the statewide criminal justice databases on a monthly basis and, based on the information reviewed, identify persons who are eligible to have their arrest record sealed. - Specify that a person is eligible for arrest record relief if they meet the following conditions: - > The arrest was for a misdemeanor offense and the charge was dismissed; - The arrest was for a misdemeanor offense, there is no indication that criminal proceedings have been initiated, at least one calendar year has elapsed since the date of the arrest, and no conviction occurred. - The arrest was for an offense that is punishable by imprisonment in county jail, there is no indication that criminal proceedings have been initiated, and at least three calendar years have elapsed since the date of the arrest, and no conviction has occurred. - > The person successfully completed a diversion or deferment program. - Require the DOJ to grant arrest record relief to an eligible person, without requiring the eligible person to file a petition for such relief. - Require the DOJ to update to the state summary criminal history information to document the relief has been granted.
+The note "Arrest relief granted" would be included in all statewide criminal databases with a record of arrest. - Require the DOJ to electronically submit a notice to the superior court having jurisdiction over arrest record relief was granted.
+The court would be prohibited from disclosing information concerning an arrest that is granted relief to a board, except for the person whose arrest was granted relief. - Require the DOJ to review records in the statewide criminal justice databases on a monthly basis and, based on the information reviewed, identify persons who are eligible to have convictions sealed. - Specify that a person is eligible for automatic conviction relief if they meet the following conditions: - > The person is not required to register as a sex offender. - The person does not have an active record for local, state, or federal supervision in the Supervised Release File.